benisai/Openwrt-Monitoring/README.md

 :~# cd Docker

--->NOTE: Make sure to update the prometheus.yml file with your router IP (replace 10.0.5.1 with your Router IP).
+-->NOTE: Make sure to update the prometheus.yml and the netify-log.sh file with your router IP (replace 10.0.5.1 with your Router IP).

 Please create Docker Network called Internal
 :~# Sudo docker network create internal